The True Cost of Valentine's Day Roses & How to Get Fresh Ones

 Radio ads for Valentine’s Day flowers give the impression that you will be ordering from a florist and that special care will be taken to assure your gift arrives fresh and gorgeous.
 “Picked fresh from the field and rushed to your doorstep,” they say.

-As a florist for 20 years and the owner of a flower shop for eight years, I cringe when I hear these claims.
+As a florist and the owner of a flower shop, I cringe when I hear these claims.
 I’m going to tell you why, and then I will tell you how to get the freshest flowers and excellent customer care.
 And I’m going to tell you where all those red roses get grown and the path they travel.

 FTD (Florist’s Transworld Delivery) was established in 1910 and was the granddaddy of all floral wire services.
 Everyone recognizes the little Mercury deliveryman logo on the windows of shops offering this service.
 Years ago, FTD was a useful and excellent floral service for sending flowers across the country and even out of the country.